8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Capture your model against patterns, leading lines, or repetition for creative rooftop photoshoot ideas.

-Every city has a number of public-access parking garages, so this one’s pretty easy to pull off.
-Find an outdoor garage with many levels and head to the top.
-If you’re high enough and are at a bit of a distance from the urban center, you’ll be able to capture the city skyline in the background.
+Every city has several public-access parking garages, making this option quite accessible.
+Locate an outdoor garage with multiple levels and head to the top.
+If you’re sufficiently elevated and distanced from the urban center, you can capture the city skyline in the background.

-You can play with the grittiness of the car park against the urban background to capture some really striking fashion photography or portraits.
-Look for leading lines and repetition – maybe from a spiral parking garage or in the windows of a nearby building.
+Utilize the gritty backdrop of the parking garage against the urban skyline to create striking fashion photography or portraits.
+Look for leading lines and repetition—perhaps from a spiral parking garage or in nearby building windows.
+The unique structure of the garage can also create interesting shadow play and depth in your shots.

 4. The Infinity Pool Shot